 There are a lot smart people doing work on the power of mindset.
 Here are two that have done a lot to popularize these ideas:

-Today, begin to think about health as something that can be changed slowly and steadily, through small steps and a little bit of work.
+Today, begin to think about health as something that can be changed slowly and steadily, through small steps, daily persistence, and practice.